berry-cs/sinbad/tutorials/racket/welcome2-func.md

 Design a function that computes the wind chill based on this formula, given temperature (F) and wind speed (MPH).
 If the temperature is above 50&deg;F or the wind speed is below 3, then your function should produce `false` to indicate that the computation is not defined.
 Otherwise, *round* the result to the nearest whole number.

 Make sure you follow the design recipe.
-You may use [this website](http://www.nws.noaa.gov/om/cold/wind_chill.shtml) to generate sample data for examples/tests, but make sure you calculate at least one test yourself "by hand".
+You may use [this website](http://www.nws.noaa.gov/om/cold/wind_chill.shtml) to generate sample data for examples/tests, but make sure you calculate at least one example yourself "by hand".

 *Hints:*